Marketing Channels for Small Businesses

 One tactic to use, is to imagine one of your customers is sitting in front of you, and to write exactly how you would talk to them in real life.
 Use your natural charm, colloquialisms and even local slang.
 And don’t forget to sign off using your own name.

-It’ll help your readers realise that this has been written by a real person.
+It’ll help your readers realize that this has been written by a real person.
 Just like them.

 3. Look into setting up an automatic email program